 To further lower barriers to reproducibility, use Binder to provide a zero-install environment to run your notebooks in the cloud You can also create a Docker image of your environment to ease setup.

 In this example, 6 different module of library software is require to re-produce the analysis.
-List out all the software library individually on a separate line in a requirements.txt and then type
+List out all the software library individually on a separate line in a requirements.txt

 !pip install -r requirements.txt